emerald/old-emerald/vmc/README.md

 ```

 The special character `^` indicates that the terminals `State:`,
-`Interrupts:`, and `Instructions:` must each appear at a begining of a
+`Interrupts:`, and `Instructions:` must each appear at a beginning of
-line, if present.
+a line, if present.

 Although `vmc` accepts an empty file as a machine description, it does
 not generate valid C code for a description without an explicitly